Jaydeboy/Router_API/README.md

 ### A Restfiul API Router (for education)
 ###### This is for demonstration purposes only.
-A routing API provides a means for routing API request intended for API servers.
+A routing API provides a means for routing an API request intended for API servers.